 Recommended: a combination of MBLG, Junior Biology and Junior Chemistry.

 Requirements for a major

 For a major in Cell Pathology, the minimum requirement is 24 credit points from:

 (i) CPAT3201 and CPAT3202 and

 (ii) any two of the listed senior units of study.

 The Discipline of Pathology offers a number of areas of study for the degree of Bachelor of Science (Honours) or Bachelor of Medical Science (Honours).
 Honours is a one-year course by research normally taken at the end of your third year.
-It is NOT necessary to have undertaken the two Cell Pathology Units in the Discipline of Pathology to undertake an Honours year in Pathology.
-During the year, students are encouraged to broaden their knowledge by attending seminars in other Disciplines and in other institutions, or even by participating in national conferences.
+It is not necessary to have undertaken the two Cell Pathology Units in the Discipline of Pathology to undertake an Honours year in Pathology.
+During the year, students are encouraged to broaden their knowledge by attending seminars in other Disciplines and at other institutions, or by participating in national conferences.